DeepRegNet/DeepReg/docs/doc_configuration.md

 - `--gpu_allow_growth` or `-gr`, the same as with `train`.
 - `--log_dir` or `-l`, the same as with `train`.
 - `--batch_size` or `-b`, specifies the batch size for prediction.
 The default is 1.
+- `--config_path` or `-c`, specifies the configuration file for prediction.
+The path must end with `.yaml`.
+The default will be to use the saved config in the directory of the given checkpoint.

 ## Configuration file